 Training to Fill Gaps in Your Resume

-Nobody wants to see a sparse resume, so broadening your experience with plenty of training courses is the perfect way to learn, while showcasing experience that will impress.
-Make sure all relevant training courses and experiences are added into your resume, listing applications of this knowledge where possible.
+Nobody wants to see a sparse resume, so broadening your experience with plenty of training courses is the perfect way to learn while showcasing experience that will impress.
+Make sure all relevant training courses and experiences are added to your resume, listing applications of this knowledge where possible.

 1. Training via Online Courses

 There is a wide range of training courses online that are completely free to access, meaning you can enhance your employability without having to pay.
 Sources such as Hubspot Academy and Google Digital Garage are great places to start, offering a wide range of training that allows you to learn at your own pace and prepare for the career you want.
 There are also many paid-for training courses available online, for those that wish to invest in their career prospects.

 It can be a great idea to look at the kind of roles that you aspire to secure, using job requirements to find relevant online courses.